wolflegend523/CSS385_GameDocuments/docs/_docs/betatests.md

 ---

 For the **Beta** version of our game, we implemented the enemy AI and added many more UI elements to explain the game.
-So it was a 1 player game.
+So it was a single-player game.
 We still did not have a tutorial or level system in place.

 &nbsp;
 # 5/15/2023 Playtest